ExpressionEngine/ExpressionEngine-User-Guide/docs/add-ons/statistics.md

 ### `{total_entries}`

-The total number of entries in the database.
-This variable can be affected by the channel= parameter.
+The total number of active entries in the database (not closed and not expired).
+This variable can be affected by the `channel=` parameter.

 ### `{total_guests}`